google/incremental-dom/index.md

   <dt><code><em>string</em> tagname</code></dt>
   <dd>The name of the tag, e.g. 'div' or 'span'.
 This could also be the tag of a custom element.</dd>
   <dt><code><em>string</em> key</code></dt>
   <dd>The key that identifies Element for reuse.
-See <a href="#conditional-rendering/array-of-items">Arrays of Items</a></dd>
+See <a href="#keys-and-arrays">Arrays of Items</a></dd>
   <dt><code><em>Array</em> staticPropertyValuePairs</code></dt>
   <dd>Pairs of property names and values.
 Depending on the type of the value, these will be set as either attributes or properties on the Element.
 These are only set on the Element once during creation.
 These will not be updated during subsequent passes.
-See <a href="#rendering-dom/statics-array">Statics Array</a>.</dd>
+See <a href="#statics-array">Statics Array</a>.</dd>
   <dt><code><em>vargs</em> propertyValuePairs</code></dt>
   <dd>Pairs of property names and values.
 Depending on the type of the value, these will be set as either attributes or properties on the Element.</dd>
 </dl>